csvlinter/csvlinter/README.md

 - `LintWithSchema(r io.Reader, name string, delimiter string, schemaValidator *schema.Validator)`

 You can use any stream (file, network, in-memory, etc.) for both CSV and schema data.

+## RFC 4180 Compliance

+csvlinter uses Go's standard `encoding/csv` parser, which is designed to be compatible with [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180), the common format for CSV files.
+This ensures robust handling of quoted fields, embedded newlines, and delimiter rules as described in the RFC.